shreyaskr422/browser/README.md

 *install all the extentions as per your need*

--  ublock-origin :- Adblocker and yeah its best right *Now*
+-  //ublock-origin :- Adblocker and yeah its best right *Now*
--  voilent-monkey :- Userscript  (*Tampermonkey for chromium*)
+-  //voilent-monkey :- Userscript  (*Tampermonkey for chromium*)
--  adaptive-tab-bar-color :- for firefox and its based browser  (*not for chromium*)
+-  //adaptive-tab-bar-color :- for firefox and its based browser  (*not for chromium*)

 *User script list according to your use*